NomaSign Privacy Policy

 2.1 Information You Provide

 When you create an account, we ask for your name and email address.
-You can optionally add a company name.
-If you subscribe to a paid plan, we need billing details—but your payment card numbers go directly to our payment processor and are never stored on our servers.
+A company name is optional.
+If you subscribe to a paid plan we also need billing details.
+Your payment card numbers go straight to our payment processor though, and are never stored on our servers.

-When you start a signing workflow, you upload documents and provide recipient details along with any message you want to include.
-We also keep records of support conversations and any feedback you send us.
+When you kick off a signing workflow, you upload documents and provide recipient details along with whatever message you want to include.
+Records of support conversations and any feedback you send us are kept too.

 2.2 Information Collected Automatically

-Our servers automatically log certain technical data: which pages you visit, which features you use, device information, browser type, IP address, and when you access the service.
-We use this for troubleshooting, security monitoring, and to understand how the product is being used.
+Our servers log certain technical data automatically.
+Which pages you visit, which features you use, device information, browser type, IP address, and the times you access the service.
+That data is used for troubleshooting, security monitoring, and to understand how the product gets used in practice.

 Signing events are logged in more detail.
-When someone views or signs a document, we record the exact timestamp, their IP address, and browser details.
-This information forms the proof of what happened and when.
+When someone views or signs a document we record the exact timestamp along with their IP address and browser details.
+That record becomes the proof of what happened and when.

 2.3 Information from Third-Party Services

-If you connect OneDrive or Google Drive, we receive access tokens that let you browse your files and save signed documents back to your storage.
-These permissions are limited to what's necessary for the integration to work.
-We only access your cloud storage when you initiate an action—there's no background syncing or scanning.
+If you connect OneDrive or Google Drive, we receive access tokens.
+These let you browse your files and save signed documents back to your storage.
+Permissions are limited to what the integration actually needs.
+We only access your cloud storage when you start an action.
+No background syncing, no scanning.

 3. How We Use Your Information

-Primarily, we use your information to provide the service you signed up for: managing your account, sending signature requests on your behalf, delivering reminders, and generating audit trails so your signed documents have legal standing.
+Most of it is used to actually run the service you signed up for.
+That means managing your account, sending signature requests on your behalf, firing off reminders, and generating audit trails so your signed documents have proper legal standing.

-We also use it to process payments, handle billing, and provide support when you need help.
-We monitor activity patterns to detect fraud and prevent abuse of the platform.
+It also helps us process payments and handle billing, and to provide support when you need help.
+Activity patterns get monitored so we can spot fraud and stop abuse of the platform.

 4. Legal Basis for Processing (GDPR Users)

 For users in the EEA or UK, GDPR requires a lawful basis for processing personal data.
-Most of what we do falls under contractual necessity—we need your information to deliver the service you're paying for.
-Legitimate interests covers security measures, fraud prevention, and improvements to the product.
+Most of what we do falls under contractual necessity.
+We need your information to deliver the service you're paying for.
+Legitimate interests covers security measures, fraud prevention, and product improvements.
 Where we're legally required to keep records, that's legal obligation.
-For optional things like analytics cookies, we rely on consent.
+For optional things like analytics cookies we rely on consent.

-One thing worth noting: if someone sent you a document to sign through NomaSign, that person (or their organisation) is the data controller—they decide why and how your data is processed for that transaction.
-NomaSign acts as the processor, providing the technical infrastructure.
+One important note.
+If someone sent you a document to sign through NomaSign, that person (or their organisation) is the data controller.
+They decide why and how your data is processed for that transaction.
+NomaSign acts as the processor, providing the technical infrastructure underneath.

 5. Where Your Documents Are Stored

-This is a deliberate architectural decision: your documents remain in your own cloud storage (OneDrive or Google Drive), not on our servers.
-They stay protected by whatever security settings you've configured in those services.
-We only access files when you start a signing workflow—we don't maintain long-term copies.
-What we do preserve is the audit trail: the metadata showing who signed, when, and from where.
+This was a deliberate design choice.
+Your documents stay in your own cloud storage (OneDrive or Google Drive), not on our servers.
+They keep whatever security settings you have configured in those services.
+We only access files when you start a signing workflow, and we don't keep long-term copies.
+What we do hold onto is the audit trail.
+The metadata showing who signed, when, and from where.

-Data in transit is encrypted using TLS.
-We use secure authentication, role-based access controls, and maintain activity logs.
+Data in transit is encrypted with TLS.
+Authentication is secured, access is role-based, and activity logs are kept.

 6. Cookies

-Some are essential—they keep you logged in and help prevent fraud.
-You can't opt out of these without breaking core functionality.
-We also use Google Analytics to understand how people use the site, but only after getting consent where required by law (that's why you see a cookie banner).
+Some are essential.
+These keep you logged in and help us prevent fraud.
+Google Analytics is also used to understand how people use the site, but only after we get consent where the law requires it.
+That's the cookie banner you see when you land on the page.

 | Cookie | What it does | How long it lasts |